najirod02/Serial2CAN/README.md

 All traffic will be intercepted (based on the mask of the board/terminal) and will be displayed on terminal.

+## Known issues
+For some unknown reasons, while seting up the can interface, the board will not be able to comunicate trhough the UART. <br/>By pressing the __RESTART__ button of the board, the frames from the board are transmitted without any problem.<br/>
+Possible reason, race condition or blocking of the ACM port.

 ## Authors
 Dorijan Di Zepp dorijan.dizepp@eagletrt.it